Crampton-Lab/Field-EOD-Logger/README.md

 <br />

-Our EOD logger (Fig. 1) features a double-decker design.
-The upper deck’s printed circuit board (PCB) hosts the microcontroller, real-time clock contacts, and battery power socket.
-The lower deck’s PCB houses a dual bio-amplifier.
-Signals from the two bio-amplifier channels are transmitted to the microcontroller via headers connecting the upper and lower-deck PCBs.
-We refer to the upper board as the “microcontroller board” and the lower deck as the “dual-amp board.”
-Circuit schematics for both boards are provided in Fig. 2.
-A component list is presented in Table 1, and the bioamplifier specifications are listed in Table 2.
-The total cost of all components for one logger, including the battery pack, electrode assembly, and waterproof enclosure was approximately $200 in 2022.
-We printed our circuit boards at PCBWay, Hangzhou, China (https://www.pcbway.com/).
-The Eagle files required for ordering our printed circuit boards are available at the following locations:
-Dual-amp board:)).
 The Eagle files required for ordering our printed circuit boards are available at the following locations:

 * Dual-amp board: https://github.com/Crampton-Lab/eFish-Field-Logger/tree/main/dual-amp